Elly2018/XanthusCore/README.md

 Xanthus core is a library for xanthus client and server\
 The main purpose is to define abstract class and data format\
-In order to organize both application data
+In order to organize both side data

 ## Installation